— KO(S)MISCHE PROG MUSIC FROM GERMANY Music and post-war Westernization

 not be overlooked.
 From the prog-rock vaults I have recently unearthed Som Imaginário, Spectrum, O Têrço, and Módulo 1000's only album, the legendary "Nâo Fale Com Paredes" (Don't Talk to Walls) from 1970.
 A Continent of Its Own?
 That album is.

-like the truly stunning Il Balletto di Bronzo, the fabulous Delirium, Osanna, Metamorfosi, Murple, Osage Tribe,Museo Rosenbach, E. A. Poe, Capitulo 6 or Exploit
+like the truly stunning Il Balletto di Bronzo, the fabulous Delirium, the kingcrimsonesque Osanna, Metamorfosi, Murple, Osage Tribe,Museo Rosenbach, E. A. Poe, Capitulo 6 or Exploit

 consider yourself a lucky bastard if you find any original pressings, no matter whether